Where to Stay for Brisbane 2032

 Brisbane 2032 spreads across a 200km corridor from Noosa to the Gold Coast, with regional outposts as far as Cairns.
 Your choice of base depends entirely on which sports you're there to see.

-Brisbane base
+Brisbane

 Brisbane: Where to Stay

-South Bank and West End
+South Bank & West End

-South Bank is one of Brisbane's most walkable precincts — riverside paths, restaurants, GOMA, the Queensland Museum, and the South Bank Piazza (3x3 basketball venue).
+One of Brisbane's most walkable precincts — riverside paths, restaurants, GOMA, the Queensland Museum, and the South Bank Piazza (3x3 basketball venue).
 West End nearby offers lower-priced guesthouses, apartments, and boutique hotels.

 Fortitude Valley